 Spotify, a streaming music service app, collects data all day every day.
 As listeners select songs, playlists, and artists, the music app collects information on the user’s musical choices as well as their location and demographics.

 Spotify has unique access to listeners’ habits and traits; this allows it to create original, unique content that isn’t available anywhere else.
-The company shares the information and trends it uncovers in its data on the Spotify Insights blog.
+The company shares the information and trends it uncovers in its data on the Spotify Culture and Trends Blog.
 A few examples of how it has used the data include:

 By tapping into its resource of internal data that no other brand or organization has access to, Spotify creates original stories and insights that can’t be found anywhere else.

-With thousands upon thousands of job listings posted on its website, Indeed.com can collect data on job trends across the world.
-Instead of keeping this data to itself, Indeed shares the data on its Job Trends page.
+With thousands upon thousands of company reviews and job postings on their site, Glassdoor can collect data on hiring, pay and the broader economy across the world.
+Instead of keeping this data to itself, Glassdoor shares the data on its Research Page.

 The graphs and charts provide valuable information for both job seekers and employees.
-By providing useful insights, Indeed can help its audience while attracting users to the platform and growing its brand recognition.
+By providing useful insights, Glassdoor can help its audience while attracting users to the platform and growing its brand recognition.

 Movoto Establishes Authority